arnonram/swade-npc-importer/README.md

 ---
 ## :exclamation: **Please Note**

-If you are running Foundry as self-hosted, and with the HTTP protocol, then the Importer will not be able to read the data from the clipboard (this is security realted stuff).
-It will usually be represented by the following error in the browser console: `Cannot read property 'readText' of undefine`.
+1. If you are running Foundry as self-hosted, and with the HTTP protocol, then the Importer will not be able to read the data from the clipboard (this is security realted stuff).
+It will usually be represented by the following error in the browser console: `Cannot read property 'readText' of undefined`.

     To solve this either:
       - Set your hosted Foundry to work with HTTPS, or
       - Set the `Insecure origins treated as secure` flag in your browser (or equivalent) appropriatly ([see here for an explanation](https://github.com/arnonram/swade-npc-importer/issues/42#issuecomment-773385058))

+2. ***Firefox*** does not support the `clipboard.readText()` API, and I found not way around this.

+:smiley: **The Solution**: The Actor Importer dialog has a text-box into which you may paste the statblock.
+This will by-pass both of these problems.

 ---
 ## How to use it...